-Mt Everest climbing has proved to be a benchmark of climbing achievement.
+Mt Everest Expedition climbing has proved to be a benchmark of climbing achievement.
 The mountain receives around 1000 summit attempts every year.
-Everest can be climbed both from the southern side Nepal and northern side Tibet.
+Mt Everest Expedition can be climbed both from the southern side of Nepal and the northern side of Tibet.
 After the Cultural Revolution in the 1950s, China closed the Tibet borders to outsiders and Nepal began welcoming foreigners to the Everest Region.
-Since then the southern approach to the mountain via the Khumbu Valley became popular among the climbers.
+Since then the southern approach to the mountain via the Khumbu Valley became popular among climbers.
 Mt.
 Everest was first summitted in 1953 by Tenzing Norgay Sherpa and Edmund Hillary via the South Col. Climbing Mt.
 Everest is certainly a lifetime opportunity.
-However, Everest expeditions encounter many seen and unseen obstacles including high altitude, harsh weather conditions and even sheer exhaustion.
+However, Mt Everest Expedition encounters many seen and unseen obstacles including high altitude, harsh weather conditions and even sheer exhaustion.
 Therefore, we strive hard to conduct the best expedition program putting high importance on the safety aspects of the climb.

 Sightseeing and Preparation for Everest Expedition.
 While the leader attends a formal briefing in the Ministry of Tourism, you will explore the fascinating city of Kathmandu.
 Take rest, familiarize, and make a sightseeing tour to Kathmandu’s World Heritage Sites.
 We make a guided tour to some of UNESCO World Heritage Sites in the Kathmandu valley: Kathmandu Durbar Square, Pashupatinath, Swayambhu, and Boudhnath.
 The day will also be for finalizing official procedure and other necessary arrangements.
 You will be also briefed on the nature of expedition, equipments and team composition.
 You can also make your last minute buying of personal items as you will be flying to the Himalayas tomorrow.
 In the late afternoon, the leader will check everyone’s equipment, as Kathmandu is the last opportunity to buy anything missing.
 You will also get introduced with fellow expedition members and guides.